lowrycito/handbook/pages/study-manual-general-handbook-22-providing-for-temporal-needs.md

 become self-reliant.

 When providing Church assistance, leaders follow the principles in sections 22.4.1 through 22.4.5.
+See In the Lord’s Way: Caring for Members Who Have Temporal or Emotional Needs for examples of how to apply these principles.

 Bishoprics and clerks review the video “Sacred Funds, Sacred Responsibilities” at least once a year.

 ![](https://www.churchofjesuschrist.org/imgs/https%3A%2F%2Fwww.churchofjesuschrist.org%2Fimgs%2F1f68adec25e13e604ae4234089bcf59f283e97be%2Ffull%2F%2521768%252C%2F0%2Fdefault/full/!250,/0/default)